Our Mission Statement

 Although Needy Cat Games started as a solo venture, an impressive spike in workload has meant it's no longer realistic for James to get things done by himself.

 Sophie is our Business Manager, first point of contact and general all-round thing-doer.
 She has years of top quality management, administrative and planning experience, not to mention a decade in the tabletop games industry.
 Since she's been aboard things have really taken off - and that's no coincidence!
-She's also got a great brain for rules, and is picking up game design theory at an alarming rate.
-James doesn't feel threatened by this.
-Not at all.
+She's also got a great brain for rules, and her first game is now in development.
+Go Sophie!

 As well as working for Needy Cat Games, Sophie offers her services as a planning guru and administrative superhero on a freelance basis.
 Why not check out her website and see if she can help your business?